Adoptions With Love Blog

 Roe v.
 Wade was a landmark decision made by the U.S. Supreme Court back in 1973, after a pregnant woman – known as Jane Roe – brought a lawsuit forward in Texas that abortion restrictions were unconstitutional.
 From this point on, the term “Roe v.
 Wade” refers to the right to a legal abortion.

-Since it became law in the ‘70s, abortion has continued to be a hot-button topic in this country, with many lawmakers and citizens debating on either side of the issue.
+Since it became law in the ‘70s, abortion has continued to be a hot-button topic in this country, with many lawmakers and citizens debating either side of the issue.

 Contact Adoptions With Love for Support